eyc94/Notes/content/Data Structures & Algorithms/binary_trees.md

 ## Binary Search Trees
 - The key of each node N is greater than all the keys in N's left subtree and less than or equal to all the keys in N's right subtree.
+- It does not have to be full, complete, or perfect.

 ![alt text](https://github.com/eyc94/Notes/blob/master/images/bst.png "Image of Binary Search Tree")